Ajarmar/bwba-leaderboards/README.md

 | **terkylol12** | Agro Soar | [24:20](https://www.twitch.tv/videos/342063912) | 2018-11-28 | Emu | |
 | terkylol12 | Baby T-Rex | [25:53](https://www.twitch.tv/videos/340172516) | 2018-11-24 | Emu | |

+## Information

+These four games for the Game Boy are all the same game with graphical differences.

 ## Submission

 If you want to submit a run, just [contact me on Twitter](https://twitter.com/Ajarmar_) or some other place you find me.
 (There may be a more proper submission method in the future.)